mintedreward/heartmail/rxc-app/db/friends.md

 [Dr. Jessica Rose](https://i-do-not-consent.netlify.app).
 Jessica Rose is a Research Fellow at the Institute for Pure and Applied Knowledge.

 [Doctors for COVID Ethics](https://doctors4covidethics.org).
 We are doctors and scientists from 30 countries, seeking to uphold medical ethics, patient safety and human rights in response to COVID-19.

+[Unknowing (Frank McCaughey)](https://www.unknowing.life/contact).
+What appears to be happening is reading this.